 Katharine is a Senior Lecturer at UNSW Law; specialising in competition law, consumer protection and data privacy in financial services regulation.
 She has practiced as a commercial lawyer, barrister and consulted to the Competition Commission of South Africa.

-ABC Q+A shone the spotlight on Trust with host Hamish Macdonald joined by Katie Allen, Clare O’Neil, Jacqui Lambie, Jack Manning Bancroft and Simon McKeon to discuss this fundamental aspect of civilisation.
+ABC Q+A shone the spotlight on Trust with host Hamish Macdonald joined by Katie Allen, Clare O’Neil, Jacqui Lambie, Jack Manning Bancroft and Simon McKeon to discuss what is perhaps the most fundamental aspect of our civilisation.

 Dr Katharine Kemp from UNSW Law is leading the Grand Challenge on Trust, focusing on experts, institutions and data practice.